-Location: Date: Hazard What is the harm that the hazard likelihood that the risk?
-What is the level of risk? the current What further controls are required?
-How will the controls be implemented? could cause? harm would occur? controls?
+Location: Date: Hazard What is the harm that the What is the likelihood that What is the level of risk?
+How effective are the current What further controls are required?
+How will the controls be implemented? hazard could cause? the harm would occur? controls?
 Action by Due Date When Completed